yelykurkchi/bsn_sleec/README.md

 ## Acknowledgment

-This study was financed in part by CAPES-Brasil – Finance Code 001, through CAPES scholarship, by CNpq under grant number 306017/2018-0, by University of Brasilia under Call DPI/DPG 03/2020, by FAPDF Call 03/2018 by the Wallenberg Al, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation
+This study was financed in part by CAPES-Brasil – Finance Code 001, through CAPES scholarship, by CNpq under grant number 306017/2018-0, by University of Brasilia under Call DPI/DPG 03/2020, by FAPDF Call 03/2018 by the Wallenberg Al, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation-->